lubuntu-team/manual/source/1/1.1/retrieving_the_image.rst

 learn more about BitTorrent, read `the Wikipedia page on the subject <https://en.wikipedia.org/wiki/BitTorrent>`_.

 In order to torrent the file, you need a BitTorrent client.
 We recommend `Transmission <https://transmissionbt.com/>`_, an Open Source BitTorrent client.
-Since Transmission only provides clients for Linux and Mac OS X, we recommend `uTorrent <http://www.utorrent.com/>`_ for Windows users.
+Since Transmission only provides clients for Linux and macOS, we recommend `uTorrent <http://www.utorrent.com/>`_ for Windows users.

 You first need to download the seed files.
 They are available on the `Ubuntu cdimage server <http://cdimage.ubuntu.com/lubuntu/releases/16.10/release/>`_, or you can use the direct links provided below.